Andriod-LED-Bluetooth-app/LED-Android-App---Arduino-BT/README.md

 # LED-Android-App---Arduino-BT

-Android Application to control LED on Arduino board using Bluetooth Module
+This repository has a code for Android Application that controls LED on Arduino board using Bluetooth Module.
+It is a part of my research project: DO IT YOURSELF BURGLAR ALARM